disconnectedprophet/freethreaded-python-benchmarks/README.md

 # freethreaded-python-benchmarks

-Matched-design benchmark suite for functional programming patterns in free-threaded Python: race-freedom, coordination cost, and the Writer monad.
+Matched-design benchmark suite for functional programming patterns in free-threaded Python (3.13+): race-freedom, coordination cost, and the Writer monad.
+It comprises the raw (per run) measurements and the scripts that can be used to regenerate all reported measurements.

-This repository is the reproducibility artifact for the paper *"Functional Programming Patterns in Free-Threaded Python: A Matched-Design Empirical Study of Race-Freedom, Coordination Cost, and the Writer Monad"* (IEEE Access, submitted).
-It contains the complete benchmark suite, the raw per-run measurements reported in the paper, and the analysis scripts that regenerate every table from those measurements.

 ## Study design